backdrop-contrib/rate/README.txt

 * Machine readable name
   Name used for technical purposes.
 You may only contain alphanumeric characters and underscores.
+* Tag
+  This is the tag used by VotingAPI to store the voting results.
+Voting results from different tags are never merged.
+You can use this to allow multiple ratings on the same node (i.e. for "comfort", "location", "services" etc.).
+  The default tag for ratings is "vote".
+Use this value if you do not allow ratings on specific aspects.
 * Value type
   This determines how vote results are totaled.
 VotingAPI supports three value types by default: 'Percentage' votes are averaged, 'Points' votes are summed